Artificial Intelligence Journal Division of IJCAI

 Funding Opportunities for Promoting AI Research

-The Current Call for Funding has an extended deadline of July 30, 2020.
+The Current Call for Funding has a deadline of February 28, 2021.

 The Artificial Intelligence Journal (AIJ) is one of the longest established and most respected journals in AI, and since it was founded in 1970, it has published many of the key papers in the field.
 The operation of the Editorial Board is supported financially through an arrangement with AIJ's publisher, Elsevier.
 Through this arrangement, the AIJ editorial board is able to make available substantial funds, (of the order of 230,000 Euros per annum), to support the promotion and dissemination of AI research.
 Most of these funds are made available through a series of competitive open calls (the remaining part of the budget is reserved for sponsorship of studentships for the annual IJCAI conference).

 Click here to find out how to apply for funding.

-The Next Call for Funding will be in January 2021.
+The Next Call for Funding will be in June/July 2021.

 AI Journal Classic and Prominent Paper Awards

 For more information on nomination procedures and previous winners please click here.

 Thanks to an agreement between IJCAI and Elsevier, members of the scientific community who do not otherwise have access to the AI Journal are able to obtain free personal electronic access to the journal online contents via ScienceDirect.